Robert Kuan: Chowking (1984 2000)

 The Filipino fast food industry was dominated by Western-style fare.
-Leading chains such as Jollibee, McDonald's, Pizza Hut, and Shakey's Pizza sold French fries, hamburgers, and pizza.
+Leading chains such as Jollibee, McDonald's, Pizza Hut, and Shakey's Pizza sold french fries, hamburgers, and pizza.
 Additionally, the Filipino economy entered its worst ever recession in 1984 and traditional panciteria (noodle houses) were in decline.
 Despite these challenges, Kuan committed to starting what The Freeman's Nestor Alonso II described as a chain "offering traditional Chinese food in a novel [fast food] setting" and "bridg[ing] the old and the new".

 A month after leaving Ling Nam, Kuan and Jollibee founder Tony Tan Caktiong, who was a friend of his, agreed to be business partners for Kuan's new restaurant.
 Kuan hired an interior designer for the "modern" Chinese restaurant.
 To separate it from Ling Nam, he tasked an advertising agency to come up with a unique name.
-Instead of Ling Nam's menu of soup and noodles, he relied on his father's recipes and created viands served with fried rice such as spare ribs with douchi and steamed chicken with chorizo.
+Instead of Ling Nam's menu of soup and noodles, he relied on his father's recipes and created ulam (side dishes) served with fried rice such as spare ribs with douchi and steamed chicken with chorizo.
 Chefs in Hong Kong created the recipes which Filipino chefs trained to cook.
 The recipes were then standardized and automated.
 From the beginning, Kuan envisioned that it would become an international chain.

 Chowking Food Corporation was incorporated on February 19, 1985.
-The principal investors were Kuan, Jollibee founder Tony Tan Caktiong and Wilson Chu.
-After two years, Kuan and Caktiong bought Chu's shares, so they both owned 50% of the company.
+The principal investors were Kuan, Caktiong and Wilson Chu, but Kuan and Caktiong bought Chu's shares after two years, so that they each owned 50% of the company.
 The first Chowking opened on March 18, 1985, on the ground floor of Rotary Arcade, Makati Commercial Center (now SM Makati).
-In 1989, Chowking started a franchise system which enabled them to enter new markets with limited resources.
-Its first franchise opened in the provincial city of Meycauayan, Bulacan.
-That year, Chowking had expanded to ten locations.
-It required ₱57 million to start a new Chowking franchise.
+In 1989, Chowking started a franchising system which enabled them to enter new markets with limited resources.
+Its first franchise opened in the provincial city of Meycauayan, Bulacan, and Chowking was able to open its tenth location the same year.